NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalising-your-messages/providing-your-own-data.md

 The CSV file you use in your MESH request is different to the CSV example data file for custom personalisation fields.

-Read more <a href="https://digital.nhs.uk/developer/api-catalogue/nhs-notify-mesh/sending-a-message" target="_blank">sending a message with NHS Notify MESH (opens in a new tab)</a>.
+Read more about <a href="https://digital.nhs.uk/developer/api-catalogue/nhs-notify-mesh/sending-a-message" target="_blank">sending a message with NHS Notify MESH (opens in a new tab)</a>.

 ## Example data